pensjonatus/flash-fiction/blog/in-a-loop.md

 ---
-title: 'In a Loop'
+title: In a Loop
 date: '2013-06-08'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 "Why thank you kindly.
 You're a good man, I can tell.
 You never know where